aiidateam/AEP/004_calcjob_immigrant/readme.md

 The only additional information that has to be communicated to the engine in an immigration run over a normal run, is the location of the output files that are to be retrieved.
 Normally, these files are created in a working directory that is created by the engine and is connected as a `RemoteData` node to the calculation job node through a `CREATE` link.
-By simply creating this `RemoteData` from the pre-existing output folder in an immigration run and attaching it as an output of the calculation in the usual way, the retrieval and parse steps that follow proceed exactly as in a normal run.
-On top of that, by using the `RemoteData` concept, the required functionality of supporting output folders on both local as well as remote file systems is automatically fulfilled.

-The most natural choice of communicating the location of the output folder to the engine would therefore be a `RemoteData` node and simply pass it in as one of the inputs.
+For an immigration run, the most natural choice of communicating the location of the output folder to the engine therefore seems to be a `RemoteData` node and simply pass it as one of the inputs.
-The base `CalcJob` class would simply define an optional input port `immigrate_remote_folder` that can take a `RemoteData` node.
+The base `CalcJob` class would simply define an optional input port `remote_folder` that can take a `RemoteData` node.
 The benefits of using the `RemoteData` node is that it combines the two pieces of required information, the absolute path of the folder and the computer on which it resides, into one.
 Another option would be to use the `metadata.options` namespace of the `CalcJob` inputs namespace, but there one would have to add at least two fields to host both pieces of information.
-The engine, on detecting the `immigrate_remote_folder` node in the inputs, still runs the pre-submit step, creating the input files from the input nodes and storing them on in the calculation job node's repository, but then instead of proceeding to the `upload` step, adds a `CREATE` link to the `immigrate_remote_folder` input and procedes to the `retrieve` transport task.
+The engine, on detecting the `remote_folder` node in the inputs, still runs the pre-submit step, creating the input files from the input nodes and storing them on in the calculation job node's repository, but then instead of proceeding to the `upload` step, sets the `remote_workdir` attribute and procedes to the `retrieve` transport task.
-Note that the input link, that normally would be created between the `immigrate_remote_folder` and the calculation job node, because it was an actual input, has to be removed, since otherwise this would break the acyclicity of the DAG.
+This retrieve task obtains the location of the to be retrieved files and the list of files that should be retrieved from the node.

-With this approach, the resulting provenance graph from an immigrated calculation job will be identical to that of a native run, which is exactly the goal.
+With this approach, the resulting provenance graph from an immigrated calculation job will be identical to that of a native run (except that the `remote_folder` will be in an input instead of an output for an immigrated job), which is exactly the goal.
-However, sometimes it is still necessary to be able to distinguish between the two.
+Altough the difference in the `remote_folder` already provides a way to distinguish immigrated jobs from normal ones, it requires the checking of links from the node.
-Therefore, immigrated calculation job nodes will get a special attribute that marks them as such.
+It would be useful to have a more efficient way to make the distinction, which is why we propose that immigrated calculation job nodes will get a special attribute that marks them as such.
 This can then be used in queries as well as in the normal API to identify immigrated calculation jobs.
 With the current design of AiiDA, it would have made sense to use a "hidden" extra, just as being used for cached calculation jobs, that get an `_aiida_cached_from` extra.
 However, since extras are mutable and can be (accidentally) deleted, this may be too fragile, even though the same problem holds for the caching extra, which, when lost, would also represent significant data loss.